mpv-player/mpv/DOCS/man/vf.rst

     ``display_fps``
         Refresh rate of the current display.
 Note that this value can be 0.

+    ``display_res``
+        Resolution of the current display.
+This is an integer array with the first entry corresponding to the width and the second entry coresponding to the height.
+These values can be 0.
+Note that this will not respond to monitor changes and may not work on all platforms.

 ``vavpp``
     VA-API video post processing.
 Requires the system to support VA-API, i.e. Linux/BSD only.
 Works with ``--vo=vaapi`` and ``--vo=gpu`` only.